csound-flossmanual/csound-floss/book/04-e-waveshaping.md

 straightforward.
 The x-axis is the amplitude of every single sample, which is in the range of -1 to +1.
 This number has to be used as index to a table which stores the transfer function.
-To create a table like the one above, you can use Csound's sub-routine&nbsp;
+To create a table like the one above, you can use Csound's sub-routine [GEN07](https://csound.com/docs/manual/GEN07.html).
-[GEN07](https://csound.com/docs/manual/GEN07.html).
 This statement will create a table of 4096 points with the desired shape: